TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-serverside-retries-rca.md

 ## Recommended Steps

-We recommend that you [enable server-side retries](https://docs.microsoft.com/azure/cosmos-db/prevent-rate-limiting-errors) on this account to mitigate this issue.
-Note that server-side retries will prevent the service from ever sending a 16500 error.
-Instead, a request that would have resulted in a 16500 will be delayed until sufficient RU are available to complete the request, up to the request timeout of 60 seconds.
+It is recommended to [enable server-side retries](https://docs.microsoft.com/azure/cosmos-db/prevent-rate-limiting-errors) on this account to mitigate the TooManyRequests issue.
+Please note that server-side retries will prevent the service from ever sending a 16500 error.
+Instead, a request that would have resulted in a 16500 error will be delayed until sufficient RUs are available to complete the request, up to the request timeout of 60 seconds.

 Click [here](data-blade:Microsoft_Azure_DocumentDB.FeaturesBlade.id.$resourceId;data-blade-uri:{$domain}/#blade/Microsoft_Azure_DocumentDB/FeaturesBlade/id/{$resourceId}) to go to the Azure portal and enable server-side retries on your account.